We compiled the list of artists who created the designs of the coins and banknotes of Republic of Türkiye.

 Designer of the last coins of the Ottoman Empire and also the first coin series of the Turkish Republic minted between 1924 – 1928.

-Also known as Mesrur İzzet Bey, he has been serving the Istanbul Mint since 1905 and is also the designer of the Turkish Medal of Independance.
+Also known as Mesrur İzzet Bey, he has been serving the Istanbul Mint since 1905 and is also the designer of the Turkish Medal of Independence.

-Has studied sculpture in Fine Arts School (later called “Istanbul Fine Arts Academy, today named Mimar Sinan Fine Arts University).
+He studied sculpture at the Fine Arts School (later called “Istanbul Fine Arts Academy, today named Mimar Sinan Fine Arts University).

-He has worked on several fields such as sculpture, paintings, philately and numismatics, and has designed a significant amount of medals for various establishments.
+He has worked in several fields, including sculpture, painting, philately, and numismatics, and has designed a significant amount of medals for various establishments.

 His life and works are published in detail in a two volume book by Celil Ender & Orhan Okay (2003 & 2004 Turkish Numismatics Society Publications)